sociam/zooniverse-history/README.md

 zooniverse-history
 ==================

-collaborative SOCIAM paper on the history of zooniverse
+This paper is and remains unpublished as of Feb 2015.